 Neat blinky lights, but what do they do?

 Think of these three products as a ready-to-go TV station that can fit in one rack space.
 Bring in signals through the ATEM and switch between them.
 Then, record that signal onto SD cards in the HyperDeck Studio Mini.
 Then, broadcast your program via the Web Presenter.

 Features and Function

 The Web Presenter is $495 and allows SDI and HDMI video sources to be streamed online.
 With both a 12G-SDI and HDMI connection it will conform SD, HD and UHD sources to 1,280 by 720 to be broadcast via USB webcam protocols.
 On your computer, it simply shows up as a USB webcam.
 This gives you the ability to use any camera for Skype calls.
 You can even live switch between two sources when the Teranex Mini Smart Panel is attached, but that costs an extra $85.
-A streaming program is not included, so third-party software is required for streaming on services like Facebook and YouTube.
+A streaming program is not included, so third-party software is required for streaming on some services like YouTube.

 Next is the switcher in a half rack.
 The ATEM Television Studio HD is a live production switcher with eight inputs, with multi-view, aux and program outputs.
 It has analog audio inputs and built-in talkback when using SDI.
 The ATEM packs a big punch for just a bit under 1,000 dollars.